-Housing affordability is a social determinant of health.
-A lack of affordable housing contributes to housing instability and homelessness, both of which are strong predictors of higher health care costs and poor health outcomes, among others.1 Many states-especially those with high housing costs and large numbers of low-income residents-face housing affordability challenges.
-Unaffordable Rents, a new measure on State Health Compare, provides six years (2012-2017) of data on the percentage of rental households that spend more than 30% of their monthly income on rent, both at the national and state level, including breakdowns for Medicaid enrollment, non-white/white, disability status, and household income.

-35.5% of households in the U.S. rented in 2017.
+Exploring Unaffordable Rents on State Health Compare Housing affordability is a social determinant of health.
+A lack of affordable housing contributes to housing instability and homelessness, both of which are strong predictors of higher health care costs and poor health outcomes, among others.
+Among states-especially those with high housing costs and large numbers of low-income residents-face housing affordability challenges.
+Unaffordable Rents, a measure on State Health Compare, provides ten years (2012-2019, 2021-2022) of data on the percentage of rental households that spend more than 30 percent of their monthly income on rent, both at the national and state level, including breakdowns for disability status, household income, Medicaid enrollment, white/non-white, and metropolitan status.
+35.3% of households in New Jersey rented in 2022.

-BREAKDOWN OF UNAFFORDABLE RENTS IN THE U.S.
+BREAKDOWN OF UNAFFORDABLE RENTS IN NEW JERSEY